 - Garrett himself gets struck with this soon after.
 The tribe loses the next challenge and have to vote again, and since J'Tia lost it for them (and she dumped the team's rice into the fire because she believed she was next to go), it's obvious who's currently in his sights.
 Tasha and Kass are hesitant to do so, since they want to use her for a goat.

 You'd Expect: That Garrett just lets things run their course and makes the argument at Tribal Council to boot her.
 Or, at the very least, bring the Hidden Immunity Idol with him to Tribal Council in the event anything unexpected happens.

-: In the next episode, Tasha and Kass admit they probably would have voted for J'Tia if Garrett wasn't being such a colossal moron.
+What's Worse: In the next episode, Tasha and Kass admit they probably would have voted for J'Tia if Garrett wasn't being such a colossal moron.
 Meaning if he just kept his mouth shut, he would have stayed in the game.